picandocodigo/emacs.sexy/README.md

 # Emacs.sexy

-Simple website to share the love for Emacs
+Simple website to share the love for Emacs: emacs.sexy